bdougie/optics-docs/source/billing.md

 # Cancellation

 You can cancel your account by contacting Optics Support.
 Canceling an account will disable the services configured to use that account, and delete all data from those services.

-Canceling an account will also remove that account for all other Github members in the organization still using the account.
+Canceling an account will also remove that account for all other GitHub members in the organization still using the account.
+If other members are still using the account, you may want to contact them first to discuss usage.